Table of Contents

 - Once we do that, we will get the New Formatting Rule box.
 There we have a different rule to apply conditional formatting.
 But here, we have to select the last option: “Use a formula to determine which cells to format”.

 - Now in the Edit the Rule Description box, write the syntax of a function ISBLANK and select the complete range of data and after that, click on the Format tab, as shown below.

 - Now a Format Cells window will open.
 Go to Fill tab.

 - And select the color of your choice to highlight the blank cells.
 Here we have selected the color as shown below.
 Once done.
 Click on OK to apply.

 - After clicking on Ok, it will again take us back to the same previous window, where we will get the preview of the selected color and condition.
 Now click on Ok to apply.

 - To test the applied condition, delete any of the cell data and see the result.
-For testing, we have deleted some cells data and the color of those cells change from No Fill to Red Peach.
+We have deleted some cells data for testing, and the color of those cells change from No Fill to Red Peach.
 Which shows our selected and applied conditions are working properly.